 And it’s more common for you to have twins of opposite genders than of any other gender pairing.

-Twins are more likely in mamas who have had twins before – and in those who have other women with twins in the family.
+Identical or fraternal twins are more likely in mamas who have had twins before – and in those who have other women with twins in the family.

-Can fraternal twins be identical?
+Can fraternal twins look identical?

-But how are you to know if you have had identical twins or fraternal twins?
+But how are you to know if you have had identical or fraternal twins?

-Fraternal twins follow siblings generally: they can be different genders, have different hair color, eye color, sizes, and facial features.
+Fraternal twins follow siblings generally: they can be different sexes, have different hair colors, eye colors, sizes, and facial features.